 - Cotton gloves

-- Roll storage box long enough to accomodate the storage tube
+- Roll storage box long enough to accommodate the storage tube

 - Label for outside of box